UNDP in Cambodia

 Who are the decision makers?

 The Resident Representative is the most senior official for UNDP in Cambodia and ultimately accountable for the quality and sustainability of UNDP interventions in the country and for ensuring that all UNDP policies and procedures are fully complied with.
-The UNDP Country Office is led by Mr. Nick Beresford, Resident Representative, supported by Deputy Resident Representative, Ms. Sonali Dayaratne, Head of Policy and Innovation, Ms. Nimnuon Iv Ek, Head of Programmes, Ms. Rany Pen, and Head of Operations, Ms. Kolap Hul, and Head of Results Based Management, Ms. Norng Ratana.
+The UNDP Country Office is led by Ms. Alissar Chaker, Resident Representative, supported by Deputy Resident Representative, Ms. Sonali Dayaratne, Head of Policy and Innovation, Ms. Nimnuon Iv Ek, Head of Programmes, Ms. Rany Pen, Head of Operations, Ms. Kolap Hul, and Head of Results Based Management, Ms. Norng Ratana.